 Canadian composer Kristin Flores is captivated by the beauty of sound.
 She loves the way that different intervals have an effect on the listener – the frustration that dissonance creates and the calm of consonance.
 She looks for melodies that will take root in the listener’s mind so that they will carry the melodies with them long after the piece is finished.
-She uses musical materials to explore the beauty of nature, her thoughts, and her emotions.
+She uses musical materials to explore the beauty of nature as well as her thoughts and emotions.

 Kristin Flores was born in Camrose, Alberta.
 She began her musical studies on the piano at the age of 7 and started violin lessons a year later.
 At the age of 11 she added flute to her instruments of study as well as piccolo, percussion and guitar during her high school years.
 The violin soon became her dominant instrument and she studied violin at Augustana University College and the University of Alberta.
 She has performed with the University of Alberta Academy Strings, the University of Alberta Orchestra, the University of Alberta New Music Ensemble, the University of Calgary New Music Ensemble, Opera Nuova, as a member of a quartet, and as a soloist.
 She has studied the violin with Jennifer Bustin, Thomas Schoen, and Martin Riseley, among others.
 She currently performs with the Rocky Mountain Symphony Orchestra, the Bow Valley Chorus chamber orchestra, and the Firebird Symphony and Chorus.

 Flores began studying composition formally at the University of Alberta in 1998 after completing a Bachelor of Arts degree in music from Augustana University College.
 In 2001 she obtained a Bachelor of Music degree in music composition and theory from the University of Alberta and in 2004 graduated with a Master of Music degree in composition from the University of Alberta.
 In 2010 she graduated from the University of Calgary with a Ph.D. in music composition, under the supervision of Dr. Allan Gordon Bell.
 She has studied composition with Malcolm Forsyth, Laurie Radford, Howard Bashaw, Paul Steenhuisen, William Jordan, David Eagle and Allan Gordon Bell.